-Enable this option to automatically generate the track overview as soon as a track is loaded.
-If this setting is disabled, the track overview will be generated as the track plays.
+Enable this setting to automatically generate the track overview as soon as a track is loaded.
+If this setting is not enabled, the track overview will be generated as the track plays.
 Automatically generating the track overview uses more of the computer's CPU power, and should be disabled on slower computers.

 TIP: Analyze your files before you play to pre-build all your overviews.
-See "Preparing Your Files" on page 16.
+See "Preparing Your Files" on page 10.